mehdi-fathi/eloquent-filter/README.md

 SELECT ...
 WHERE ... name = 'mehdi'
 ```
+- You make sure adjust `request_salt` in config.php.
+You'd better set a unique value like user_id or ip.

 For this purpose, You had better have an end-point to set and get request encoded then pass it to your main end-point for result.